LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Items/weapons/Void Cleaver.md

 Once per long rest, the sword grants the user to fold reality, stepping into the void and re-appearing else where (grants one use of Dimension Door)

 Additionally, this weapon has three charges which refill on a long rest, these charges may be spent on the following actions:
-- Void Tear: On a successful attack with this weapon, deal an additional
+- Void Tear: On a successful attack with this weapon, deal an additional 3d6 force damage
+- Void Displacement: On a successful attack with this weapon, you can cast